-My name is Chris Malloy, and I'm a writer.
-I have written stories about foraging in the Sonoran Desert and chasing a girl up and down Italy, about photography and an old future city, Mexican barbecue and an $8.50 American tragedy.
+My name is Chris Malloy, and I'm a writer from the Philly area.
+Today I live in the southwest and edit the food section of Phoenix New Times.
+I have written about foraging in the Sonoran and chasing a girl in an Iron Age town in Italy, about experimental Mexican barbecue and an old future city.

-Influences from across borders and time shape my work.
-Classics.
+Writing from across borders and time shapes my work.
+Ancient classics.
 The American fiction titans of the 1930s, 1940s, and 1950s.
 The non-fiction trailblazers of the 1960s and 1970s.
 Leopardi and later the Italian hermetic poets.
 Jam bands.
 Video Games.
 Nature writers like Thoreau and Annie Dillard.

-My hope is to rise to the challenge the word faces in the digital age.
-My hope is to tell stories with vivid scenes, style, and fire.
-My hope is that you'll follow along as I try.
+My hope is to rise to the challenge the word faces in the age of pixels.
+My hope is to tell stories with vivid scenes and funky style.
+My hope is that you'll follow along.